formelio/helm-deploy/README.md

 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.
 - `timeout`: specify a timeout for helm deployment
 - `image`: Image to deploy.
 Overrides the image.name value.
+- `imageFields`: Fields to insert the image name in.
+Expects JSON encoded array or a string.
+Defaults to "image.name".
 - `tag`: Image tag to deploy, usually commit sha or Git tag.
 Overrides the image.tag value.
+- `tagFields`: Fields to insert the image tags in.
+Expects JSON encoded array or a string.
+Defaults to "image.tag".

 ### Environment